jmarcosdias/awesome/README.md

 ### Content

-- The icons in the navigation menu were taken from the free section of [Font Awesome](https://fontawesome.com/) icons.
+- The icons in the navigation menu were taken from the free section of [Font Awesome](https://fontawesome.com/) icons:

   - https://fontawesome.com/v5.15/icons/home?style=solid
   - https://fontawesome.com/v5.15/icons/walking?style=solid
   - https://fontawesome.com/v5.15/icons/plane-arrival?style=solid

 ### Media

 - The following pictures were taken from [Pixabay](https://pixabay.com).
-These pictures are free for commercial and noncommercial use.
+These pictures are free for commercial and noncommercial use:

   - https://pixabay.com/photos/cobh-cove-houses-pastel-285147/
     <div><img src="assets/images/hero-image.jpg" alt="Eight coloured houses in a row and six more coloured houses in a row below" width="200"/></div>